 - The French government would never negotiate for the transfer of its rights and would not assign such rights to the blue zone or to any third party (except for the Arab state or the confederation of Arab states), without the prior consent of His Majesty’s government which was equally committed to the French government.

 - The import of weapons within the Arab territories would be subject to British and French control.

-Another dangerous myth is the belief that Arab unity was hindered by European imperialism.
-In fact, this is a misconception since the Middle East was already deeply divided: Damascus and Baghdad had different administrations for several centuries, Aleppo and Damascus were rival, and the dynasties of Hashemites (moderate Islam) and Saud (Wahhabi fundamentalism) opposed each other.
-Moreover, Shereef Hussein was perfectly aware of the Sykes-Picot Agreement.
+- Another dangerous myth is the belief that Arab unity was hindered by European imperialism.
+In fact, this is a misconception since the Middle East was already deeply divided: Damascus and Baghdad had different administrations for several centuries, Aleppo and Damascus were rivals, and the dynasties of Hashemites (moderate Islam) and Saud (Wahhabi fundamentalism) opposed each other.
+Moreover, Sharif Hussein was perfectly aware of the Sykes-Picot Agreement.
 Documents in the archives also indicate that a copy was intended for him.

 - The historian Eugene Rogan agrees with the statements made above by fellow historians, and he points out that the British did not betray the Arabs; nor did they stand on the side of the Zionists.
 More than wishing to create a Jewish or an Arab state, they wanted above all to defend their own interests, especially those that concerned the Suez Canal.